 Because law enforcement and prosecutors are often overzealous in the prosecution of child abuse cases, building a defense or mitigating the outcome can be too much for a single lawyer to handle.
 Our team of criminal defense attorneys work together to formulate a plan to help our clients get the best outcome possible when accused of the abuse or neglect of a child.
 We understand the emotional toll that these allegations can take and give the support that is needed to help our clients through the difficult and painful process of being charged or accused of conduct which may be classified as a felony or misdemeanor.
-Child abuse can include intentional physical or mental injury, maltreatment, sexual abuse or sexual exploitation, and even placing a child at risk for serious bodily injury even if no harm was caused.
+Child abuse could include intentional physical or mental injury, maltreatment, sexual abuse or sexual exploitation, and even placing a child at risk for serious bodily injury even if no harm was caused.

 False or Exaggerated Allegations of Neglect or Child Abuse